Does your dog hate his crate?

 If your dog currently hates his crate, then this article is for you!
 We’ll first go over why some dogs hate their crates.
 And then I’ll show you how you can make him love it again.

-Crate training is one of the best things you can do for your dog—especially a hyper dog!
-They’re great places for your dog to go to rest, settle down, and feel safe.
+Crate training is one of the best things you can do for your dog—especially a hyper one!
+They’re great places for your puppy to rest, settle down, and feel safe.

-But while some dogs are able to take to their crates quickly, other dogs have a much harder time.
+But while some dogs are able to take to their crates quickly, others have a much harder time and might even develop a so-called dog crate anxiety.

-If your dog is protesting, barking, crying, and refusing to go into his crate, there are a few reasons why that may be.
-We’ll take a look at some of those reasons, and then discuss ways you can help your dog learn to love his crate!
+If your dog is protesting, barking, crying, and refusing to go into his crate, there are a few possible reasons why he might hate it.

 He’s Not Properly Crate Trained